lolpez/pwa-presentation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](/blob/master/LICENSE.md) file for details
+This project is licensed under the Apache License - see the [LICENSE.md](/blob/master/LICENSE.md) file for details

 ## Acknowledgments